Understanding Elman RNN — Uniqueness & How To Implement

 Conclusion

-Elman recurrent neural networks (RNNs) are a type of neural network that is specifically designed to handle sequential data.
+Elman recurrent neural networks (RNNs) are a type of neural network specifically designed to handle sequential data.
 They are called Elman RNNs because J. Elman first introduced them in 1990.

 The main idea behind Elman RNNs is to add a hidden layer that feeds back its outputs as inputs at the next time step.
-This allows the network to maintain a hidden state that summarises the information from previous time steps, which can be used to make predictions about the current time step.
+This allows the network to maintain a hidden state that summarises the information from previous time steps, which can be used to predict the current time step.

 Elman RNNs can be used for many things, like processing natural language (NLP), predicting time series, recognising speech, making music, and recognising patterns.